When Your Child Has a Fracture: Treatment with External Fixation

 Refracture of the bone after the fixation is removed

 How do I care for the external fixation?

 Follow any instructions you are given for caring for your child.

 Clean around the pins carefully.
-Watch for signs of infection (swelling, redness, pus or white fluid, warmth around the pins, fever, or chills).
+Watch for signs of infection (pain, swelling, redness, pus or white fluid, warmth around the pins, fever, or chills).

 When to call the healthcare provider

 Call the healthcare provider or surgeon if your child has any of these symptoms while the fixation is in place or after it is removed: